LucianoCirino/MHWI-LedgeLBG/README.md

 *note: Although Recoil +4 Rapid-Fire "can" bounce, it requires repositioning between shots which makes it uviable.*

-## Available Gun Options
+## Available Guns

-The below LBG's were selected by me for being the most viable options for differing types of ammo types.
+I've handpicked the below Light Bowguns as the most effective for the different types of ammo.

 ### Accursed Fire